L13/vscode-projects/README.md

 * Status bar shows current workspace name and opens the current folder or workspace in the Finder/Explorer.
 * Cache detected folders and workspaces between sessions.
 * Sort workspaces by name, type or simple group.
+* Add custom groups to organize your workspaces.
 * Assign a workspace to a slot to open it with a keyboard shortcut.
 * Select a color for a project which also changes the status bar color for the workspace.